byu-oit/UAPI-Specification/Generic REST Guidelines.md

     - Can define filtering and pagination inputs.

-    - Order of the query string parameters should not matter.
+    - The order of the query string parameters input should not matter.

 3. The headers.

     - Headers contain information about the request and information about how the response should be formulated.

+    - Three common request headers:

+        1. The `Content-Type` header could be set to `application/json` signifying to the API receiving the request that the body of the request is a JSON formatted string.

+        2. The `Accepts` header could be set to `application/json, application/xml;q=0.9`, telling the REST API that it will accept a JSON or XML response with a preference for JSON.
+[MDN Accept header documentation.](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept)

-    - The `Authorization` header is used to pass credentials or OAuth tokens to the endpoint.
+        3. The `Authorization` header is used to pass credentials or OAuth tokens to the endpoint.

 4. The body.

     This is the payload for the request.
-The content type is generally `application/json` but can be of any type.
+The recommended content type is generally `application/json` but can be of any type.

 ## API Response Outputs